A scientist's take on Veganuary

 By carefully selecting your food choices, giving special attention to current calorie and nutrient recommendations, a vegan diet can achieve the nutritional needs of most adults without issues.
 A well-planned and diverse vegan diet could provide you with a huge array of health benefits, alongside the well-established advantages to our environment.

 Interested to read about our recent Medichecks Veganalysis study.
 Does the science match up with reality?
-The results reveal all in part one of our Veganuary series.
+The results reveal all in our blog: Veganalysis.